elephantscale/es-training-new/python/slides/PYTHON-Text-NLTK.md

 ---

-## NLTK Corpus : State of the Union
+## NLTK Corpus: State of the Union

   * Each corpus has a 'readme()' function
   * State of the Union addresses from 1945 to 2006